 The 17th century was a golden era of coffee all around Europe.
-Coffee houses were quickly becoming centers of social activity in the major cities of Italy, England, Austria, France, Germany and Holland.
+Coffee houses were quickly becoming centers of social activity in the major cities of Arabia, Italy, England, Austria, France, Germany and Holland.

 Although adored by many consumers across the globe, things didn’t always go smoothly.

 “The local clergy condemned coffee when it came to Venice in 1615, calling it the bitter invention of Satan”